Easy 5th Avenue Pudding: Chocolate, Peanut Butter, and Banana

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Fifth Avenue Pudding Tastes like Fifth Avenue Candy Bar!
+5th Avenue Pudding Tastes Just Like the Candy Bar!

 The whipped creamy peanut butter is so good.
 It is better in everything I think and especially in these recipes, making it as easy to swallow as the pudding and keeping the consistency the same.
 I try never to pay more than $2.00 for a jar of peanut butter (which is getting to be a harder feat) and of course I want a name brand; usually Peter Pan, sometimes Jiffy, etc. Just a few days ago I found Peter Pan at $3.00 but it was BOGO so I paid $1.50 each.
 I made sure I got the maximum allowed of those!